-With temperatures on the rise as we crawl from spring to summer, we’ve been getting call upon call from homeowners looking to get a long listed “to-do” project off the list.
+With home show season on hiatus in 2021, homeowners are still finding ways to connect with us to get a jump start on home project season.
 Many Twin Cities residents are giving serious consideration to replacing their original, single pane, wood windows.
 Even though most older wood windows include a storm window that, at one point, guarded against gusts of windows, they are pretty much non-functional at this point.

 One of the biggest concerns we continue to hear is about aesthetics.
 How will new windows compare to original single pane, wood windows, and are new windows worth the expense for my home?

-There is a long list of considerations for evaluating when the time is right to replace windows, including:
+There is a long list of considerations for evaluating when the time is right to replace windows.

 - Existing windows are NOT energy efficient and are single pane (versus insulated glass found in modern Andersen Windows and Patio Doors)

 - Existing windows do not have any weatherstripping to keep out gusty wind and water.